 Associate Professor of Clinical Physical Therapy

 Dr. Kirages is a board-certified orthopedic clinical specialist and a fellow of the American Academy of Orthopedic Manual Physical Therapists.
-He is significantly involved with advanced professional education through his teaching and clinical mentorship within the Orthopedic Physical Therapy Residency program.
-He is also a primary faculty member of the USC Orthopedic Boot Camp Series, post-professional seminars that enable participants to attain high-level skills in examination and intervention procedures for common musculoskeletal conditions.
+He is significantly involved with advanced professional education through his teaching and clinical mentorship within the USC orthopedic physical therapy residency and the USC spine physical therapy fellowship.

 Clinical collaborator within the Applied Mathematical Physiology Laboratory (AMPL) directed by Jason Kutch, PhD.
 In the AMPL we perform basic science and translational research focused on the neural mechanisms for muscle activation, engineering of non-invasive systems to study human motor function and neuromuscular chronic pain disorders.

-- Doctor of Physical Therapy, University of Southern California, 1998
+Associate Professor of Clinical Physical Therapy, University of Southern California